The Cultural History of the Black African Diaspora in Early Modern Spain

 • Painters

-The project will also investigate the African cultural traits and multilingual practices of black women and men, particularly in relation to their cultural mediations.
+The project will explore the way black Africans refashioned and contributed to the production of early modern cultural narratives on blackness.
+It will also investigate the African cultural traits and multilingual practices of black women and men, particularly in relation to their cultural mediations.

 Goals and Objectives

 In this way, BADEM will promote an understanding of the experiences of survival through creativity, the making of blackness, and the processes of identity-building and creolization.
+The project will accomplish its goals in three domains of research:

-1. Conducting the first systematic locating of black cultural creators
+1. Conducting the first systematic locating of black cultural creators.

-2. Building a unique open-access Archive of Black Creators
+2. Building a unique open-access Archive of Black Creators.

 3. Producing an interdisciplinary narrative about the contributions of black women and men to the literary and linguistic culture of Spain in the sixteenth and seventeenth centuries.